All Episodes

 I love this guy.

-He's a good man for reasons I'm not going to share publicly, but he's a really good dude, if I can say that with all due respect to the Congressman.
+He's a good man for reasons I'm not going to share publicly, but he's a really good dude, if I can say that, with all due respect to the Congressman.

-So he's coming up at four.
+So he's coming up at 4.

 We'll get into the nitty-gritty on Obamacare.